timursevimli/tekrar/README.md

 - `options` (Object, optional): Configuration options for retry behavior.
   - `count` (Number, default: 1): Maximum number of retry attempts.
   - `delay` (Number, default: 0): Delay in milliseconds between retry attempts.
+  - `timeout` (Number, default: 0): Maximum time in milliseconds for all retry attempts to complete.
+If exceeded, throws a `Timeout Error`.
+Must be greater than `delay`.
+Set to `0` to disable.
   - `recovery` (Function, default: () => Promise.resolve()): Function called after each failed attempt, before the next retry.
 Receives the same arguments as the task.
   - `onError` (Function, default: () => {}): Function called with each error that occurs.
 Useful for logging or monitoring.